nsherry4/Peakaboo/Documentation/github-manual/manual.md

   - Both of the following are true:

-      - The signal in the window is less than Threshold x sqrt(centerpoint)
+      - The signal in the window is less than `Threshold × sqrt(centerpoint)`

       - The slopes of the left vs. right windows is less than Max Slope